Verification of Lawful Presence

-- Current ID or Driver’s License issued by the State of Georgia after January 1, 2008 – A limited term license or a license issued for a period of two years or less is not acceptable.
+- Current ID or Driver’s License issued by the State of Georgia after January 1, 2008 – A limited term license is not acceptable.

-- Certified U.S. Birth Certificate showing that the student was born in the U.S. or a U.S. territory – A photocopy is not acceptable.
-You may obtain a certified copy through the Health Department in the county in which the student was born.
-Birth Certificates may only be presented in person at SOAR.
+- Certified U.S. Birth Certificate showing that the student was born in the U.S. or a U.S. territory – You may obtain a certified copy through the Health Department in the county in which the student was born.

 - U.S. Certificate of Birth Abroad issued by the Department of State or a Consular Report of Birth Abroad

 - U.S. Certificate of Naturalization or U.S. Certificate of Citizenship

 - Current Military ID (service member only, not dependent) – A photocopy is not acceptable.
 The original card can be presented in person at the office where you submitted your application.